Quantum games and synchronicity: Introduction

 Synchronicity for nonlocal games, introduced in \cite{PSSTW16}, is a well studied property in the typical setting, where questions and answers are classical.
 In that setting, synchronicity forces the players to have matching strategies.
 In particular, strategies corresponding to synchronous correlations are forced to be shared functions or operators (depending on the strategy class) that both players apply to the received question to produce an answer.
 Furthermore, if a game is synchronous, the associated perfect correlations are forced to be synchronous themselves.

 We extend the above ideas to \emph{quantum games} -- nonlocal games with quantum questions and answers -- using string diagrams interpreted in the category of finite dimensional Hilbert spaces.
+This fits into the program of categorical quantum mechanics (CQM), initiated in \cite{AC04}, which approaches quantum theory as a process theory, modelling physical systems and transformations as the objects and morphisms in a category equipped with some additional structure.
+Our quantum games can be thought of as bipartite instances of the quantum relations of \cite{Wea10, Kor20}, but it is thinking of them as games that invites extensions of the classical literature.

-As a byproduct, we also upgrade many notions from nonlocal games to the quantum game setting.
+We upgrade many notions from nonlocal games to the quantum game setting.
+Most of these notions have been extended to the quantum setting in the literature, but often in less generality, and never using a categorical or graphical approach.
+In particular, our extensions of synchronicity and the graph isomorphism game appear to be new.

+For a detailed but elementary introduction to nonlocal games, strategies, synchronicity, and some examples, see the author's PhD thesis \cite[Chapter 2]{myThesis}.
+For a one page operational introduction, \cite[Section 1.1]{myThesis} will suffice.
+For a more in depth survey of nonlocal games as they relate to operator theory, see \cite{PV16}.